-- We provide 6.6 weeks of paid annual leave a year, including bank holidays, increasing to seven weeks after two years of service.
+- We provide 25 days of paid annual leave a year, plus bank holidays.

 - For those who need to prioritise pay over annual leave, employees have the option in January each year of “cashing in” one week of their annual leave to supplement their pay.

 - Company sick pay after one month, starting at four weeks and increasing to 12 weeks with service.

 - Life cover for all employees which means that families will receive a payment if a colleague dies while working for the Trust (subject to the terms and conditions of the cover).

 - We have an auto-enrolment pension scheme, involving a 5% contribution by the employee and 3% by the Trust.
 We have the option for employees to increase their contribution to 10% and will receive a 6% contribution by the Trust.